-Some of the study limitations are that all of the experimental tasks had some sort of blend of time pressure, negative feedback, and supervision, which was inherent to the experimental procedure.
-Another study limitation was that study one used a small sample size, while the subsequent studies were performed on a sample of younger adults.
-The results of the studies may not be generalizable to the population of older adults.
-The tasks had low ecological validity.
-While the tasks were chosen in an effort to replicate certain work task characteristics, the work environment and work tasks are quite different in a number of important ways.
+- All of the experimental tasks had some sort of blend of time pressure, negative feedback, and supervision, which was inherent to the experimental procedure. - Study One used a small sample size, while the subsequent studies were performed on a sample of younger adults.
+The results of the studies may not be generalizable to the population of older adults. - The tasks had low ecological validity.
+While the tasks were chosen in an effort to replicate certain work task characteristics, the work environment and work tasks are quite different in a number of important ways. - First of all, these tasks were probably less personally relevant to the participants, as how well they completed them had no impact on their career. - Second of all, the tasks had to be fairly simple, and this simplification may not be directly comparable to, for example, having to multitask on a couple important tasks at once. - Third of all participants had no prior experience in doing these tasks, something which they would have when performing tasks at work.

-- First of all, these tasks were probably less personally relevant to the participants, as how well they completed them had no impact on their career. - Second of all, the tasks had to be fairly simple, and this simplification may not be directly comparable to, for example, having to multitask on a couple important tasks at once. - Third of all participants had no prior experience in doing these tasks, something which they would have when performing tasks at work.
+Recommendations:

-12 Recommendations
+Motivating employees: If an employee prefers to follow a predetermined method of doing tasks assigned to him or her, using negative feedback or time pressure would likely result in the employee feeling worry, anxiety, or stress.
+If the employee is highly reactive, than any pressure could result in greater objective psychophysiological costs, which over the long run could result in declining health or burnout.

-- Motivating employees: If an employee prefers to follow a pre-determined method of doing tasks assigned to him or her, using negative feedback or time pressure would likely result in the employee feeling worry, anxiety, or stress.
-If the employee is highly reactive, than any pressure could result in greater objective psychophysiological costs, which over the long run could result in declining health or burnout. - Assigning work tasks: guiding an employee by discussing how certain work characteristics fit into his or her preferred working style and then letting them decide on choosing their tasks may lead to lower subjective and objective costs of performing work tasks. - Work environment: temperament, and not just employee preferences, may be important in determining in which environment the employee will perform optimally - Measuring objective and subjective costs: The subjective measures in the studies were related to employee preferences, and the objective measures related more strongly to employee temperament, which highlight why both are important to consider when evaluating employee-workplace environment fit.
+- Assigning work tasks: guiding an employee by discussing how certain work characteristics fit into his or her preferred working style and then letting them decide on choosing their tasks may lead to lower subjective and objective costs of performing work tasks. - Work environment: temperament, and not just employee preferences, may be important in determining in which environment the employee will perform optimally - Measuring objective and subjective costs: The subjective measures in the studies were related to employee preferences, and the objective measures related more strongly to employee temperament, which highlight why both are important to consider when evaluating employee-workplace environment fit.